 SAVANNAH, Ga.
 (WSAV) – As Savannah searches for a new city manager, a man who knows the job well has agreed to take over duties.

-During Thursday’s city council meeting, Mayor Van Johnson announced Michael Brown, former city manager, has been picked to serve the interim role.
+Earlier this month, Mayor Van Johnson announced Michael Brown, former city manager, was picked to serve the interim role.

 This comes after Pat Monahan, currently filling in as city manager, announced his resignation.

 “Continuity is key as we seek to maintain the steady leadership Pat Monahan has provided our organization for the last 18 months,” Johnson said.
 “Michael Brown knows this job and held it for a long time, he is uniquely qualified to fill Pat’s shoes as we seek the right fit for a permanent city manager.”

 Alderwoman Kesha Gibson-Carter said she’s disappointed the City doesn’t have a permanent city manager, but the council trusts Brown will do a good job, just as he did before in the Hostess City.